AoJ/Lactate/benchmark/results.md

 + Fastest module at serving `jquery.min.js` requests
 + Only of the tested modules that gzips
-+ Document-Length is 1/2.8 the size of other modules
++ Document Length is 1 / 2.8 the size of other modules

 ## lightnode